 The Mechanics - How it Moves

 The concept behind how the roof moves is similar to a locomotive train.
 The roof mechanization system that moves the roof consists of 44 transporters each capable of supporting over 1 million pounds of load.
-The transporters are equipped with 88 wheels measuring 36 inches in diameter and 8 wheels measuring 15 inches in diameter that travel along parallel steel rails, similar to a locomotive.
+The transporters are equipped with 88 wheels measuring 36 inches in diameter that travel along parallel steel rails, similar to a locomotive.
 The roof mechanization is an electrically powered traction drive system with 76 motors with a capacity for 10 horsepower each (combined: 360 hp upper panel, 200 hp each lower panel).

 How It Was Built